-- Extract the zipped content into any directory (obviously excluding only "C:\program files" and "C:\program files (x86)" !!!) - All the necessary files are in the previous directory and nothing in the registry. - Plugins must be inserted in the relative subdirectory and are automatically recognized. - For "partial and not too deep updates" it is enough to replace the file SDRSharp.exe (and in the recent v.18xx also the DLL files).
+- Extract the zipped content into any directory (obviously excluding only "C:\program files" and "C:\program files (x86)" !!!) - All the necessary files are in the previous directory and nothing in the Window registry. - Plugins must be inserted in the relative subdirectory and are automatically recognized. - For "quick" updates, it is suggested that you keep your Config files (which contain the various customizations) and replace only the binary EXE and DLL files.